 If the fuel filler neck or inlet becomes contaminated, it can stop the cap from sealing and can lead to other malfunctions.
 As the buildup becomes worse, you could also see the Check Fuel Fill Inlet warning.
 Beyond that, dirt that’s allowed to sit on the components can eventually lead to breakdown or corrosion of the parts.
 Do yourself a favor and clean the area out with a rag when you are washing your car.

 If there’s a leak in the EVAP system, you may see both the Check Engine Light and the Check Fuel Fill Inlet message.
 To determine what’s going on, you want to use your code scanner for better insight.
 Trouble codes P0455 and P0456 both indicate a sign of an EVAP leak.

-However, these leaks can be caused by something as small as a contaminated or broken gas cap, as we mentioned above.
+However, these leaks can be caused by something as small as a contaminated or broken gas cap, as I mentioned above.
 Still, you don’t want to overlook the chances of a broken EVAP system component.
 In general, an EVAP leak isn’t going to lead to major trouble with the car, but you should still take it seriously.
 Not only is the car pumping out gases that hurt the environment, but you can also fail an emissions test until you have it fixed.

 The best way to find an EVAP leak is to use an EVAP smoke machine.

 How to fix “Check Fuel Fill Inlet” on Ford

 While you can find the “Check Fuel Fill Inlet” message on some different car brands, the most common car model you will find it on is Ford vehicles.
 There is also a reason why you will find it on these models, and that’s because of the capless gas tank that these car models often use.